MeadowlarkDAW/rainout/DESIGN_DOC.md

 # Objective

-The goal of this crate is to provide a powerful, cross-platform, highly configurable, low-latency, and robust solution for connecting audio software to audio and MIDI devices.
+The goal of this crate is to provide a powerful, cross-platform, highly configurable, low-latency, and robust solution for connecting to audio and MIDI devices.

 ## Why not contribute to an already existing project like `RTAudio` or `CPAL`?